Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

 1. You need to have GitHub account, if you don’t please create one here https://github.com

-2. Access to Slack account, please verify it here – https://slack.com

-3. Access to Azure Subscription, please check here https://portal.azure.com
+2. Access to Azure Subscription, please check here https://portal.azure.com

 ### Walkthrough